 John P. D. Cato has been employed as an officer of the Company since 1981 and has been a director of the Company since 1986.
 Since January 2004, he has served as Chairman, President and Chief Executive Officer.
-From May 1999 to January 2004, he served as President, Vice Chairman of the Board and Chief Operating Officer.
+From May 1999 to January 2004, he served as President, Vice Chairman of the Board and Chief Executive Officer.
 From June 1997 to May 1999, he served as President, Vice Chairman of the Board and Chief Operating Officer.
 From August 1996 to June 1997, he served as Vice Chairman of the Board and Chief Operating Officer.
 From 1989 to 1996, he managed the Company's off-price division, serving as Executive Vice President and as President and General Manager of the It's Fashion!
 Division from 1993 to August 1996.
 Mr. John Cato is currently a director of Ruddick Corporation.

 Michael T. Greer has been employed by the Company since 1985.
 Since May 2006, he has served as Executive Vice President, Director of Stores of the Company.
 From November 2004 until May 2006, he served as Senior Vice President, Director of Stores of the Company.
 From February 2004 until November 2004, he served as Senior Vice President, Director of Stores of the Cato Division.
-From 2002 to 2003 Mr. Greer served as Vice President, Director of Stores of the Cato Division.
-From 1999 to 2001 he served as Territorial Vice President of Stores of the Cato Division.
-From 1999 to 2001 he served as Territorial Vice President of Stores of the Cato Division.
-From 1999 to 2001 he served as Territorial Vice President of Stores of the Cato Division.
-From 1995 to 1995, Mr. Greer held various store operational positions in the Cato Division.
+From 2002 to 2003 Mr. Greer served as Vice President, Director of Stores of the It's Fashion!
+Division.
+From 1999 to 2001 he served as Territorial Vice President of Stores of the Cato Division and from 1996 to 1999 he served as Regional Vice President of Stores of the Cato Division.
+From 1985 to 1995, Mr. Greer held various store operational positions in the Cato Division.

 John R. Howe has been employed by the Company since 1986.
 Since September 2008, he has served as Executive Vice President, Chief Financial Officer.
 From June 2007 until September 2008, he served as Senior Vice President, Controller.
 From 1999 to 2007, he served as Vice President, Assistant Controller.
 From 1997 to 1999, he served as Assistant Vice President, Budgets and Planning.
 From 1995 to 1997, he served as Director, Budgets and Planning.
+From 1995 to 1997, he served as Assistant Tax Manager.
 From 1986 to 1995, Mr. Howe held various positions within the finance area.